CitySchema/repository-catalog/readme.md

 # CitySchema:
 ### Simple Repository/Catalog for Publishing, Extending and Preserving a Detailed, Living 3D City Model
-This repository provides a framework for sharing a city model with a community collaborators who use diverse tools:
+This repository provides a framework for sharing a city model among a community of collaborators who use diverse tools:

 * Geographic Information Systems
 * 3D Modeling Tools